 Pichelli makes her hair similar to how 616 Gwen Stacy was designed and even gives her the hair band to boot.
 However, she retains the goth look from Lafluente, but also wears designer skirts.
 In Volume 3, Pitchelli's design of her stays the same.

-Back from the Dead: It is technical.
+Back from the Dead: Technically, yes.
 One point of view would assert that the original character is truly dead and now a clone with her memories is living her life.
 The second point of view would say that the Carnage Symbiote simply absorbed her genetic material and she went through a semi-conscious state where she never died and eventually gained some measure of control over the symbiote only for the symbiote to be extracted from her.
+As far as the characters are concerned, she looks like Gwen, acts like Gwen, thinks like Gwen, and there's no reason to say she isn't Gwen.

-Geeky Turn-On: At the two year commemoration of Peter Parker's death (Ultimate Spider-man #200), Ganke made Gwen Stacy something supposedly made out of Legos (Ganke never confirms it and we never see what it is) in spite of Miles' doubt that she would be receptive to it.
+Geeky Turn-On: At the two year commemoration of Peter Parker's death (Ultimate Spider-Man #200), Ganke made Gwen Stacy something supposedly made out of Lego (Ganke never confirms it and we never see what it is) in spite of Miles' doubt that she would be receptive to it.
 Turns out, it worked like a charm and Ganke got The Big Damn Kiss for his trouble.

 Second Love: She deals with the awkwardness of being this when Mary is not only alive but still in love with Peter.
 It is an inversion of the 616 Universe, but in the end, they just were never meant to be.